AI Cheatsheet Generator: Turn Your Entire Textbook Into an Exam-Ready Review

 The third problem is simply the time it takes, because building a comprehensive study guide by hand from four hundred pages of material can easily consume four to six hours that most students do not have during finals week.
 Many students start the effort, run out of time partway through, and end up with an incomplete guide that covers only the first few chapters of the course.

-Orbie avoids all three of these problems because it reads every page of your upload with the same level of attention and processes the entire document before making any decision about what to prioritize, which means the finished cheatsheet reflects the genuine distribution of important concepts across all of your material rather than the uneven distribution of whatever you happened to remember best.
+Orbie avoids all three of these problems because it reads every page of your upload with the same level of attention and processes the entire document before making any decision about what to prioritize, which means the finished cheat sheet reflects the genuine distribution of important concepts across all of your material rather than the uneven distribution of whatever you happened to remember best.
+Research on the testing effect and on retrieval practice has consistently shown that students learn more from focused review of well-chosen material than from re-reading entire textbooks, which is the underlying reason a good cheatsheet improves performance even when the underlying study time is reduced.

 When to Use It